Reduced hours and RATs: How supermarkets plan to keep food flowing

 Mum gives her top tips

-An Auckland family of five, at the tail end of a 25 day isolation period, said careful and considered online shopping was essential.
+An Auckland family of five, at the tail end of a 25-day isolation period, said careful and considered online shopping was essential.

 The family started isolating on January 30th when their teenage son tested positive, they think after visiting shops when Soundsplash attendees returned to Auckland.